FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advanced_routing/c_st_configuration/t_st_subscribe_advanced_routing_application.md

 ## Select a user account

 1. Select **Accounts > User Accounts**.
 The *User Accounts* page is displayed.
-2. Click on the name of the account that you want to subscribe to the <span class="mc-variable my_project_variables.Advanced_Routing variable">Advanced Routing</span> application.
+2. Click on the name of the account that you want to subscribe to the {{< SecureTransport/advancedrouting >}} application.
     The *User Account Settings* page is displayed with details for the selected account.
 3. Click the **Subscriptions** tab for the selected account.
 4. Click **Subscribe**.